celery/celery/README.rst

 Features
 ========

-    * Uses AMQP messaging (RabbitMQ, ZeroMQ) to route tasks to the worker servers.
+    * Uses AMQP messaging (RabbitMQ, ZeroMQ, Qpid) to route tasks to the worker servers.
+Experimental support for STOMP (ActiveMQ) is also available.

     * You can run as many worker servers as you want, and still be *guaranteed that the task is only executed once.*